indierawk2k2/PowerToys-1/specs/GIF Maker Spec.md

 ### 2.1.
 Expected Impact: Customer, and Technology Outcomes, Experiments + Measures

 This feature will give users the ability to screen record and create GIFs effectively and add a new dimension to using GIFs on Windows.
-As interns, we would have 8 weeks to complete the project.
 Measures of success include:

 - A score of an average of 3.75 stars on a new Consumer Design Satisfaction Survey
+- 5% increase in number of stars on the Github repo within first month of release
 - Installed by 10% of users who have starred the PowerToys Github
 - Uninstalled by less than 30% of users who installed
 - Launched by over 60% of users who installed